hkcountryman/C-Debugging/README.md

 `-fno-omit-frame-pointer` is probably unnecessary but might be needed.
 It's one of those things that doesn't hurt to use and might help.
 Better yet, it isn't as awful to type as it appears: start typing "-fno-om" and press tab to complete!
 It tells the compiler to reserve a register for storing the frame pointer.
 That is desirable because we are not trying to optimize this code (though if we were, the difference this makes is really negligible) - we're trying to debug it.
 If we don't keep the frame pointer readily available the debugger isn't always able to generate a nice stack trace.

-Note that these options aren't need on your header files, but won't hurt.

 ## Also see

 [More about GDB](https://github.com/hkcountryman/C-Debugging/blob/main/GDB.md)